spotinst/terraform-spotinst-ocean-spark/README.md

 1. Create an Ocean Spark cluster from scratch in your AWS account
 2. Create an Ocean Spark Cluster from scratch in your AWS account with AWS Private Link support.
 3. Create an Ocean Spark cluster from scratch in your GCP account
+4. Create an Ocean Spark cluster from scratch in your Azure account
-4. Import an existing EKS cluster into Ocean Spark
+5. Import an existing EKS cluster into Ocean Spark
-5. Import an existing GKE cluster into Ocean Spark
+6. Import an existing GKE cluster into Ocean Spark
+7. Import an existing AKS cluster into Ocean Spark
-6. Import an existing Ocean cluster into Ocean Spark
+8. Import an existing Ocean cluster into Ocean Spark